Just Say No to Standardized Tests: Why and How to Opt Out (Updated March 2017)

-Testing overuse and misuse is damaging public educationby eating up classroom time, narrowing curriculum and driving many students out of school.
-It is perpetuating a false narrative of failure and putting schools in low-income communities at risk of closure or privatization.
+Testing overuse and misuse is damaging public education.
+It eats up classroom time, narrows curriculum and drives many students out of school.
+It perpetuates a false narrative of failure and puts schools in low-income communities at risk of closure or privatization.

 Why opt out?
 By opting out, you can….